veyalla/edge-telegraf-monitor/README.md

 # edge-telegraf-monitor
-Visualize and monitor IoT Edge module stats in Azure Monitor using telegraf.
+Visualize and monitor IoT Edge module docker metrics in Azure Monitor using telegraf.

-# What it does...
+# What it does
 Uses [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) agent to send Docker stats from an IoT Edge device to Azure Monitor.
-As an IoT Edge module, it can to be remotely deployed to devices at scale allowing module CPU, memory and network to be monitored centrally in Azure monitor or Grafana (via [Azure Monitor integration](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/grafana-plugin?toc=%2Fazure%2Fazure-monitor%2Ftoc.json)).
+As an IoT Edge module, it can to be remotely deployed to devices at scale allowing module CPU, memory and network usage to be monitored centrally in Azure monitor or Grafana (via [Azure Monitor integration](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/grafana-plugin?toc=%2Fazure%2Fazure-monitor%2Ftoc.json)).

 # Supported platforms
 Linux amd64 and armhf